paulknewton/covid-ml/docs/index.md

 ## Headlines

-The number of officially recorded COVID-19 related deaths has now exceeded 200,000 worldwide.
+The number of officially recorded COVID-19 cases has now exceeded 3 million and the number of deaths over 200,000 worldwide.

 {% assign stat = site.data.statistics["cases"] %}
 **Worldwide cases: {{ stat.value }}**